Ashish0-0/B21CS019/README.md

     The xv6 file system implementation is organized in 6 layers.
 The lowest layer reads and writes blocks on the IDE disk through the buffercache, which synchronizes access to disk blocks, making sure that only one kernel process at a time can edit the file system data stored in any particular block.
 The secondlayer allows higher layers to wrap updates to several blocks in a transaction, to ensure that the blocks are updated atomically .The third layer provides unnamed files, each represented using an inode and a sequence of blocks holding the file’s data.
 The fourth layer implements directories as aspecial kind of inode whose content is a sequence of directory entries, each of whichcontains a name and a reference to the named file’s inode.
 The fifth layer provides hierarchical path names like /usr/rtm/xv6/fs.c, using recursive lookup.
 The final layer abstracts many Unix resources (e.g., pipes, devices, files, etc.) using the file systeminterface, simplifying the lives of application programmers.

+    xv6 employs a hierarchical file system structure, similar to Unix, with directories, files, and inodes.
+Inodes are used to store metadata about files and their data block locations.

 Q14.
 System Calls:

     Definition: System calls provide an interface between user-level applications and the operating system kernel.